hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 ### Expression Syntax Errors

-A label must be followed by a valid type and comma operator, not another label.
+A label must be followed by a valid expression and comma operator, not another label.
 For example, `.label1 .label2 e` produces an error.<br/>

 A label cannot exist by itself, it is given meaning by having an expression follow it.
 For example, `.label1 ` by itself produces an error. <br/>
 Proposed Error Message: Error Curosr appears on `.label1`<br/>